 Archer Dental’s Hygienist Team

-Archer Dental prides itself on having one of the best in-house Dental Hygienist training and development programs.
-Our team’s meticulous attention to detail and communication skills leaves patients feeling at ease during even the most tedious procedures.
+Archer Dental prides itself on having skilled and experienced Dental Hygienists who consistently stay sharp with constant new training and development programs.
+In consequence, our people have many abilities and meticulous attention to detail and above all else they all possess great communication skills to put patients at ease during even the most tedious procedures.
 Your dental hygienist may also provide an oral cancer screening, fluoride to resist decay, scaling, polishing as we have listed above.
 They work with patients one-on-one to develop proper brushing and flossing techniques, provide nutrition counselling and explain treatment options in such a way as to make you feel comfortable and confident about yourself and your shiny new smile.

-Fluoride is a natural mineral that builds strong teeth and prevents cavities.
-It’s been an essential oral health treatment for decades.
-Fluoride supports healthy tooth enamel and fights the bacteria that harm teeth and gums.
-Tooth enamel is the outer protective layer of each tooth.
-Some Archer Dental locations have more than one flavour available and so your dental hygienist may ask you what flavor you like best.
+Fluoride is a natural mineral that strengthens tooth enamel is the outer protective layer of human teeth.
+The positive benefits of fluoride treatments have been recognized by all major North American dental associations for decades.
+Fluoride also destroys the bacteria that harm teeth and gums.
+Some Archer Dental locations have more than one flavour available, and so your dental hygienist may ask you what flavor you like best.
 Fluoride is especially helpful if you’re at high risk of developing dental caries, or cavities.

-After your exam, the dentist or hygienist will discuss your oral health, including your risk of tooth decay, gum disease and other oral health problems, and preventive measures you can take to improve and protect your oral health.
-The dentist or hygienist will also recommend when to return for a follow-up visit.
+After your exam, the dentist or hygienist will discuss your oral health, including your own personal risk of tooth decay, gum disease and other oral health problems.
+We’ll take the time to set-up additional preventive measures you can take home in your mind to improve and protect your oral health.
+The dentist or hygienist probably also made copious notes to ensure a continuation of your treatment plan when to return for a follow-up visit.

-Brushing and flossing at home are essential, but to ensure teeth are healthy and thoroughly clean, you should schedule regular check-ups with your dentist and annual dental cleanings with your dental hygienist.
+Brushing and flossing at home are essential, but to ensure teeth are healthy and thoroughly clean, you should schedule regular hygiene therapy treatments with Archer Dental.